ErnstKooreman/twitter-christmas-lights/README.md

 # twitter_christmaslights
-Connect christmas lights to Twitter
+Connect christmas lights to Twitter.
+By using a (N-channel) MOSFET, the lights can fade in and out without making noise (as opposed to using a relay switch).

 *(disclaimer: I am not a professional electrician and have no background as such.
 This is just a hobby project, please be careful with electronics)*